sitamgithub-MSIT/well-being/README.md

 ## Tech Stack

+- Python: Python is used as the primary programming language for this project.
 - Gemmini Pro & Gemmini Pro Vision API: These APIs provide advanced natural language processing and computer vision capabilities.
 - Gradio: Gradio is used for building interactive UIs for the chat interface.
 - Hugging Face spaces: Hugging Face spaces is used for collaborative development and deployment of the gradio application.